-The voting securities of the Company consist solely of its shares of common stock, \$1.00 par value ("Common Stock"), 5,591,598 of which were issued and outstanding and entitled to vote at the close of business on March 23, 1998, the record date for the Annual Meeting.
+The voting securities of the Company consist solely of its shares of common stock, \$1.00 par value ("Common Stock"), of which 5,622,651 were issued and outstanding and entitled to vote at the close of business on March 24, 1999, the record date for the Annual Meeting.
 Each holder of record of shares of Common Stock at the record date is entitled to one vote for each share held on every matter submitted to the Annual Meeting.
-The election of one Class III director will be determined by a plurality of the shares represented and entitled to vote at the Annual Meeting.
-Broker votes, absent directions to the contrary from beneficial holders, will be voted for the election of the nominee of the Board of Directors.
+The election of two Class I directors will be determined by a plurality of the shares represented and entitled to vote at the Annual Meeting.
+The approval of the amendment to the Company's Amended and Restated Certificate of Incorporation will determined by a majority of the shares issued and outstanding and entitled to vote at the Annual Meeting.
+Broker votes, absent directions to the contrary from beneficial holders, will be voted for the election of the nominees of the Board of Directors and for the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation.
 Any other business properly brought before the Annual Meeting will be determined by a majority of the shares represented and entitled to vote at the Annual Meeting.
 An automated system administered by the Company's transfer agent will be used to tabulate the votes.
 Broker non-votes will be counted for purposes of determining whether a quorum is present for the meeting.